Arborist Tree Care

 - Some Tree Services believe that treating the soil, attempting to reduce the grub life of the Japanese Beetle, is the way to go.
 The Arborist at Olson Tree Care in Des Moines, Iowa has found this effort is not environmentally sound, nor effective.
 The population does not stay specific to the tree it emerges near.
 They migrate well to new locations meaning that reducing populations in the soil only reduces the number in whole for an area, not a tree specifically.

 - Spraying would be another futile endeavor.
-Arborist Treatments have very little residual effect and limited population control.
+ISA Certified Arborist Treatments have very little residual effect and limited population control.
 (Not to mention the environmental impact of spraying insecticides.)

-- The best Tree Service Olson Tree Care has seen on high value and high risk trees is trunk injection with Imajet or AceJet.
-Acejet is a quick acting knockdown insecticide with a short residual while Imajet provides great seasonal control.
-When done by an Arborist in a timely manner, the tree will have a good 30 days to a full year of protection from the short life cycle of the adult Japanese Beetle.
+- The best Tree Care Service we have seen on high value and high risk trees is trunk injection with Imidacloprid or Acephate.
+Acephate is a quick acting knockdown insecticide with a short residual while Imajet provides great seasonal control.
+When done in a timely manner, the tree will have a good 30 days to a full year of protection from the short life cycle of the adult Japanese Beetle.